SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 Linux 9) are also affected; we recommend to use the list at
 <https://github.com/NCSC-NL/OpenSSL-2022/blob/main/software/README.md>
 to get a quick overview and to investigate yourself for the more critical parts of applications.
+The command `openssl version` can be used to learn about the installed OpenSSL version.

-We recommend to SCS operators to quickly replace the affected public images with updated images as soon as the Linux distributors have provided updated base images.
+We recommend to SCS operators to quickly replace the affected public images as soon as the Linux distributors have provided updated base images.
 Note that SCS has defined [metadata](https://github.com/SovereignCloudStack/Docs/blob/main/Design-Docs/Image-Properties-Spec.md) for images that allow users to see the build date.
 Any image that is older than 2022-11-01 and includes OpenSSL-3.0.x will very likely be vulnerable.

 ## Fixing applications

-Affected VM-based applications that use automation for bootstrapping may best use the new images and just redeploy against the latest images to use the fixed OpenSSL version.
+Affected VM-based applications that are dynamically linked against OpenSSL and use automation for bootstrapping may best just redeploy against the latest images to use the fixed OpenSSL version.
 Otherwise an online update of the OpenSSL-3 library is recommended.
 Note that applications need to be restarted to use the updated fixed shared library.
 Applications that statically linked the vulnerable OpenSSL-3.0.x (x<7) library need to be rebuilt using the fixed library (3.0.7 or later).

 For container-based applications that built containers using affected OpenSSL-3 libraries, rebuilding the containers with the fixed version